-One of the aims of this article is to relate cochain algebras induced by simplicilal objects mentioned above to one another.
-The following is the main theorem which describes such a relationship.
+One of the aims of this manuscript is to relate cochain algebras induced by simplicilal objects mentioned above to one another.
+The following is a main theorem which describes such a relationship.

 \begin{thm} \text{\em (}cf. \cite{E}, \cite[Theorem 9.7]{I-I}, \cite[Th\'eor\`emes 2.2.11, 2.2.14, 2.2.18]{G}\text{\em)} For a diffeological space $(X, \D^X)$, one has a homotopy commutative diagram